mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 Contents:
 - True history of the Primordials
 - Sealed tome: *The Binding Rituals*
-- Map to 4 remaining Primordial prisons
+- Map to 4 remaining Bound Ancients' prisons
 - Research notes from Circle of Seven

 Guardians: Constructs keyed to faculty bloodlines.
 2 Shield Guardians, 4 Animated Armors.